shohi/neva/README.md

-# neva
+# neva is moving from GitHub to sr.ht

-A Neovim version manager
+A Neovim version manager.

 ## Supported systems